 Fashioned out of a pattern created by carefully dismantling the institution-grade original, she had spared no detail.
 The seams, folds, and even the snaps in the back, were all the same.
 Just much more suited for him, she explained.
 His rush to hug her was the only thing that kept him from immediately putting it on.

 My mother and I laughed over the phone as she painted the scene of her patient that Christmas.
 A bit depressed myself with pulling senior resident call that night at my own hospital, instead of being at home with my little ones, I couldn’t help but feel a bit better seeing the frame in my mind.
 Surrounded by the jolly reds and festive greens of the season, he reveled in the perfect saturation of his contrasting orange-ness.
 Not a soul was able to pass without asking him, “where did you ever find that hospital gown?”
 And, it heartened me to hear Mom happily describe, with pride in her voice, his own little gift back to her in his answer.

 “Oh, you can’t find this anywhere.
 It’s one-of-a-kind.
 And, it was made just for me.”

-Juliet B. Ugarte Hopkins is a physician case management adviser.
+Juliet B. Ugarte Hopkins is a physician adviser for case management.